twosixlabs/armory/docs/scenarios.md

   * Adversary Operating Environment:
     * Non-real time, digital evasion attack.
 Each attack will be "universal" with respect to channel conditions (under a single perfect channel, the attack will be "per-example.")
-    * At this time, the channel model consists only a single perfect acoustic channel.
+    * Under some threat models, the channel model consists only a single perfect acoustic channel, and under others, it may consist of one additional multipath channel.
-    Realistic channel models with arbitrary impulse responses may be implemented later, at which time, the attack becomes "universal."
-    * Black-box, white-box, and adaptive attacks will be performed on defenses.
+    * Adaptive attacks will be performed on defenses.
   * Adversary Capabilities and Resources
     * To place an evaluation bound on the perceptibility of perturbations, the SNR is restricted to >20 dB.
 * **Metrics of Interest:**